marcioapaiva/data-cleaning-final/README.md

 > 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 The first dataset was grouped by subject and activity, using the group_by function, and then fed to the summarise function for average calculation for each group.
-The names of each of the new columns is the old name concatenated with ".".
+The names of each of the new columns is the old name concatenated with ".mean".